Aubrey O'Day: 2004–08: Making the Band 3 and Danity Kane

+In 2007, O'Day recorded the song "Do Yo Dance" with R&B singer Cupid which was the released as a single from Cupid's album Time for a Change.

 O'Day's fame and physical features found appealing by magazines helped her broaden her career beyond the group.
 In addition to other musical projects, she posed for several "sexy" magazine spreads.
 On the August 28, 2008, episode of Making the Band, due to being consistently frustrated with O'Day's "oversexed" new image, Combs called O'Day "one of the worst dancers" in Danity Kane.
 He told O'Day that she no longer looked like the girl he signed and that she used to be one of the best.
 Combs bluntly accused O'Day of trying to expand her fame at the expense of the entire group, and that she liked flaunting her breasts and wearing big hair, referring to an incident where she had rubbed her cleavage on the arm of a television host.
 He asked himself why he was keeping O'Day in the group.

 On the October 7, 2008, episode of Making the Band, after continued debate with O'Day about the well-being of the group, Combs declared O'Day no longer a member of Danity Kane.
 An official announcement, however, had not been made from Bad Boy Records.
 When asked by Boston Herald whether she was still in the group, O'Day was reluctant to answer and stated, "I can't comment on anything, I'm sorry."